Thursday April 9, 2020

 These are sometimes referred to as "heroic measures."
 If you desire all reasonable measures to be taken, you can generally request that care.
 If you do so, your life may be extended to the greatest extent possible under "generally accepted healthcare standards."

-Your healthcare guidelines expressed in your advance directive will discuss the level of nutrition and hydration.
-If you prefer to receive nutrition and hydration through intravenous methods, you may specifically request those.
+Your healthcare guidelines expressed in your advance directive will discuss your preferred level of nutrition and hydration.
+If you prefer to receive nutrition and hydration through intravenous methods, you may specifically request those options.

 It is helpful for medical providers to have some level of direction for your pain management.
 If you prefer a higher level of pain management even though that gives you less clarity of thought, you may so indicate.